 - base data Replicate and share

-- activities Consolidate, coordinate and display in all business areas without manual reconciliation
+- Activities Consolidate, coordinate and display data in all business areas without manual synchronisation

-- Apply standardised and transparent financial processes across all business units
+- Application of standardised and transparent financial processes across all business units

-- Simple and intuitive management of cross-business unit financial information
+- Simple and intuitive management of cross-divisional financial information

 - Increased productivity through time savings and simplified transactions